syzzana/indent-list-reporter/README.md

 export type ColorsAvailable = "black" | "red" | "green" | "yellow" | "blue" | "magenta" | "cyan" | "white" | "gray";
 ```

-Add the customer reporter to your playwright.config.ts file in the reporter array, like in the example below:
+Add the customer reporter to your myconfig.config.ts file in the reporter array, like in the example below:
 ```typescript
     export default defaultConfig({
       //...